nettoyeurny/libpd_link_sample/README.md

-libpd
+Sample app using Link and libpd
 =====

+Quick start: In the parent directory of your LinkKit directory (i.e., /some_path/LinkKit/..), say

     git clone --recursive git@github.com:nettoyeurny/libpd_link_sample.git

-Open PdLink.xcodeproj in Xcode.
-If the libpd_link_sample directory is in the same directory as the LinkKit directory, the sample app should just work.
-Otherwise you'll need to adjust a few paths in the project settings.
+Open libpd_link_sample/PdLink.xcodeproj in Xcode.
+You should be able to run the sample app without having to make any changes.

-The directory libpd/abstractions contains an abstraction, abl_link~.pd, that mimics the behavior of the Link external, as well as a help patch that explains how to use it.
+The directory libpd_link_sample/libpd/abstractions contains an abstraction, abl_link~.pd, that mimics the behavior of the Link external, as well as a help patch that explains how to use it.